KelleyDrake/Integrated_Farm_Budget_Tool/README.md

 In Python console or ipython console:

-To see the revenue sensitivity table for 2023:
+To see the revenue and cost sensitivity tables for 2023:

 ```
-from sensitivity import sens_revenue
+from sensitivity import sens_revenue, sens_cost
 sens_revenue(2023)
+sens_cost(2023)
 ```

 To compute a single cell of the table (or test arbitrary factors):